.NET, .NET Core SDK Reference

 Value | bool / string / int / double | The evaluated value of the feature flag or setting. |

-User | User | The user object used for the evaluation. |
+User | User | The User Object used for the evaluation. |

-IsDefaultValue | bool | True when the default value passed to GetValueDetails() /GetValueDetailsAsync() is returned due to an error. |
+IsDefaultValue | bool | True when the default value passed to GetValueDetailsAsync() is returned due to an error. |

-ErrorMessage | string | In case of an error, this field contains the error message. |
+ErrorMessage | string | In case of an error, this property contains the error message. |

-ErrorException | Exception | In case of an error, this field contains the related exception object (if any). |
+ErrorException | Exception | In case of an error, this property contains the related exception object (if any). |

 FetchTime | DateTime | The last download time (UTC) of the current config. |